 Short Bio

-Armando Fox (Music Director; armandofox.com) has done over 20 shows in 20 years at Altarena, most recently Ruthless in 2023, and is always happy to be back.
-Indeed, some of the musicians in Pal Joey worked with him on his very first Altarena show back in 2004 (Company)!
-He’s also worked at CCCT, Custom Made Theatre Company, 42nd Street Moon, and elsewhere, and has received numerous awards and nominations for his music direction.
-This is his second collaboration with Laura Morgan.
-As far as he knows, he’s the author of the best book on music direction written by a computer scientist (pianoconductor.com) and the best computer science textbook written by a music director (saasbook.info).
+Armando Fox (Music Director; armandofox.com) has done over 20 Altarena shows, most recently 2024’s Pal Joey, and is always happy to be back.
+He’s also worked at CCCT, Custom Made, 42nd Street Moon, Theatre Rhinoceros, and elsewhere, occasionally receiving awards or nominations for his work.
+Thanks to this energetic and dedicated cast, and especially to Jacquie, Shelly, and Vicki for being such well-organized and generous collaborators.
+You created an environment in which all of us can both do our best work and fun doing it!
+As far as Armando knows, he’s the author of the best book on music direction written by a computer scientist (pianoconductor.com) and the best computer science textbook written by a music director (saasbook.info).
 By day he is a computer science professor at UC Berkeley.
+Check out his other ongoing music project at CantosDeMiTierra.com.

 Full Bio